 Marc Jones & Elsie Wheeler always take the theosophical line and say that this degree is the “king of fairies approaching his native lands.”
 He suggests that here it is the ability to focus on the matter at hand even if others say it is impossible and warn against foolhardiness.
 E. C. Chambers & Dr. Gordon agree, suggesting that this is hardworking persevering degree.

-Looking to the Fixed Stars, we see that this Ascendant is near Bungula and so gives a fatalistic tinge — as Pallas could not help itself from being found.
+Looking to the Fixed Stars, we see that this Ascendant is near Bungula and so gives a fatalistic tinge — as though Pallas could not help itself from being found.
 And perhaps that is the truth.
-Whatever, look at your Pallas and see how it works for you playing with the ideas we have suggested and after a while she will reveal her secrets like it did to Herr Olbers.
+Whatever, look at your Pallas and see how it works for you playing with the ideas we have suggested, and those you conjure, and after a while she will reveal her secrets like she did to Herr Olbers.

 - The Notre Dame Scholastic, volume 5, issue # 17 published December 30 1871, University of Notre Dame, Notre Dame Indiana (now Terre Haute).
-It was published every week during the term and issue #1 starts with the inaugural September issue.
+Published every week during the term with issue #1 starting off the scholastic year.